 These students are without a doubt intelligent.
-They all have a master degrees.
+They all have a master degree.
 However, despite their talent and abilities, they are still babies when it comes to fluency in English.
-The students become exceedingly frustrated as they have to be reduce to such an elementary experience of drills and skits in order to be prepared for graduate studies.
-In order to achieve their dream they must develop an identity in the English language.
+The students become exceedingly frustrated as they have to be reduced to such an elementary experience of drills and skits in order to be prepared for graduate studies.
+In order to achieve their dream, they must develop an identity in the English language.

 This experience frustration and fragility as one learns a new language is called language ego.
-This post will define language ego as well as strategies for making this experience more tolerably for students.
+This post will define language ego as well as strategies for making this experience more tolerable for students.

 Defining Language Ego